ror-community/ror-site/content/blog/2023-06-04-europepmc-case-study.md

 ### {{< figure src="/img/blog/europepmc/michael-parkin.jpg" class="round-figure" alt="Michael Parkin" >}} Michael Parkin

 Yes, and it's basically as a direct result of this kind of matching process that we did, so for now it's substantial.
 I really hope that publishers will embrace this and start putting ROR IDs in Crossref.
 And again, then people like me can do some really cool stuff.
-When EMBL wants to know how on many papers did we collaborate with which universities in which countries, I can go to places like Crossref and just pull this, no problem.
-Here you go.
-This is how you do it.
-But yeah, we'll see.
-I hope that happens.

 ### {{< figure src="/img/amanda-sq-200.png" class="round-figure" alt="Amanda French" >}} Amanda French